 “It is a creative and forward-thinking solution to a COVID problem,” says Steve Barkhouse of Amsted Design-Build, a regular tour participant.
 “In the renovation business, you have to be a great problem solver, so we are well equipped to overcome a setback and turn a problem into a feature.
 That is what the virtual tour does.
 It is not hampered by weather, accessibility, travel, timing, cost or availability.
 For many visitors, it will be a better solution than the original.”

 Despite concerns that tour goers would not be able to get up close and personal to inspect workmanship or ask questions of the renovators on site, those taking part this year see this form of the tour as a positive.

 “It allows us to showcase some amazing projects that are not located within Ottawa,” says designer Cara Mears of Carleton Kitchen & Bath, another regular participant.
 “I think you will see the Reno Tour reach a whole new demographic this year because of the digital format.”

 GOHBA’s executive director, Jason Burggraaf, agrees.
 “Having the projects online will allow even more people to check out our members’ fantastic work.”

-Turning the tour into a virtual one was possible thanks to technology that captures a space in three dimensions so that you can walk through the home from your screen, choosing exactly where you want to go, how close you want to zoom in and giving you context for the home’s layout.
+Turning the 2020 Reno Tour into a virtual one was possible thanks to technology that captures a space in three dimensions so that you can walk through the home from your screen, choosing exactly where you want to go, how close you want to zoom in and giving you context for the home’s layout.